werpu/jsfs_js_ts/README.md

 Having smaller code parts makes it easier to test certain aspects of the implementation.

-Also one additional aspect of the new implementation will be that it will be covered entirely by unit tests.
+Also one additional aspect of the new implementation it has a proper test coverage via unit tests.

 This was also severely lacking in my old implementation where I just ran a set of 20 integration tests on macro scale.

 ## Status

-ATM I am about 70% done with the core implementation, so stay tuned something working will be available in a few weeks.
+ATM I am function complete, and the code can be tested (alpha stage)
+I probably will make a release before 2020.

 ## Usage

-For the time being I am working on it, so it cannot be used.
-Once it is read for general testing, I will drop the info on how to add it to your project.
+It still is a work in progress, but for testing purposes it can be used (check the dist directory for builds, I consider stable enough for testing, or your own builds)

 ## build

 Make sure python 3.x is installed (needed by some build dependencies)

 ### General build